gregorbaer/xaitimesynth/docs/guides/adding_generators.md

 register_component(your_component, "signal")  # Or "feature" or "both"
 ```

-## Step 3+4 Alternative: Use the Decorator (Option 2: Automatic)
+## Step 3+4 Alternative: Use the Decorator (Option 2: For Quick Custom Extensions)

-Instead of manually creating a component function, you can use the @register_component_generator decorator:
+The decorator approach is primarily intended for users who want to quickly add custom generators without modifying multiple files.
+This is useful for extensions but not recommended for stable package integration:

 ```python
 # In generators.py